apache/mesos/docs/attributes-resources.md

 Note that `disk` and `mem` resources are specified in megabytes.
 The master's user interface will convert resource values into a more human-readable format: for example, the value `15000` will be displayed as `14.65GB`.

-A agent without `cpus` and `mem` resources will not have its resources advertised to any frameworks.
+An agent without `cpus` and `mem` resources will not have its resources advertised to any frameworks.

 ## Examples

 By default, Mesos will try to autodetect the resources available at the local machine when `mesos-agent` starts up.
-Alternatively, you can explicitly configure which resources a agent should make available.
+Alternatively, you can explicitly configure which resources an agent should make available.

 Here are some examples of how to configure the resources at a Mesos agent: